xicheng105/EEG-GANet/README.md

 # EEG-GANet
 This is just a temporary repository; we haven't perfected it yet.
-However, this does not affect the script's operation.

 First, run github_PreTraining for the pre-training of the classification model.
 Then, run github_FineTuning for the fine-tuning.